SAMHSA’s Grants for the Benefit of Homeless Individuals (GBHI) program expands community treatment and recovery services.

-The GBHI–SSH program is a competitive grant program administered by the SAMHSA Center for Substance Abuse Treatment (CSAT).
-The goal of the program is to help communities expand and strengthen treatment and recovery support services for veterans who experience homelessness and non-veteran individuals and families who experience chronic homelessness.
+The GBHI program is a competitive grant program administered by the SAMHSA Center for Substance Abuse Treatment (CSAT).
+The goal of the program is to help communities expand and strengthen treatment and recovery support services for individuals (including youth and families) experiencing homelessness who have substance use disorders or co-occurring mental and substance use disorders.

-Grants are awarded for up to 3 years to community-based public or nonprofit entities.
+Grants are awarded for up to 5 years to domestic public and private nonprofit entities.

 - Outreach and engagement for the population of focus